Home Citroënët home

 Above - a normally suspended car undertaking the slalom test

 High pressure hydraulics are the jewel in Citroën's crown.
 The hydropneumatic suspension system offers an unparalleled level of comfort and control although it must be admitted that it is not perfect.
-Non-Hydractive or Activa cars suffer from considerable body roll (the basic system is poor in roll stiffness), the ride tends to be harsh at low speeds, the hydraulic system is very good at transmitting road noise into the cabin, some people suffer from motion sickness in an hydropneumatic Citroën, there is a tendency for pitching if one is heavy footed when driving a Citroën and some drivers dislike the feeling of being divorced from the road surface.
+Cars without the Hydractive or Activa systems suffer from considerable body roll (the basic system is poor in roll stiffness); the ride tends to be slightly harsh at low speeds; the hydraulic system is very good at transmitting road noise into the cabin; some people suffer from motion sickness in an hydropneumatic Citroën; there is a tendency for pitching if one is heavy footed when driving a Citroën and some drivers dislike the feeling of being divorced from the road surface.
 The system can be caught out by hump backed bridges - the body rises from the road surface as the apex of the bridge is reached, the height corrector then decides the car body is raised too high and reduces ride height as the vehicle descends the other side of the bridge - the body then crashes into the suspension bump stops.

 On the plus side, one can drive far quicker on indifferent road surfaces than might be believed possible (this goes a long way to explaining the success of the marque in motorsport) and handling is almost unaffected by a change in ride height caused by a full load.